MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 You'll take the following steps to create these reports:

- 1. [Set up Azure Data Explorer](#step-1-setup-azure-data-explorer) in an Azure subscription.
+ 1. [Set up Azure Data Explorer](#1-setup-azure-data-explorer) in an Azure subscription, or create a free cluster.
- 2. [Extract data from Microsoft Entra](#step-2-connect-to-ms-graph-and-extract-entra-data-with-powershell) and third-party databases or applications using PowerShell scripts and MS Graph.
+ 2. [Extract data from Microsoft Entra](#2-connect-to-ms-graph-and-extract-entra-data-with-powershell) and third-party databases or applications using PowerShell scripts and MS Graph.
- 3. [Import the data into Azure Data Explorer](#step-3-import-json-file-data-into-azure-data-explorer), a fast and scalable data analytics service.
+ 3. [Import the data into Azure Data Explorer](#3-import-json-file-data-into-azure-data-explorer), a fast and scalable data analytics service.
- 4. [Build a custom query](#step-4-use-azure-data-explorer-to-build-custom-reports) using Kusto Query Language.
+ 4. [Build a custom query](#4-use-azure-data-explorer-to-build-custom-reports) using Kusto Query Language.

 By the end of this tutorial, you'll have built skills to develop customized views of the access rights and permissions of users across different applications using Microsoft supported tools.